-Table 2 presents the total cost of electricity, including T&D costs, but net of emission penalties from the bottom-up data for the three technologies.
-At natural gas prices of nearly \$3.00 per million Btu, the NGCC technology produces electricity at 55 mills per kilowatt-hour (column 2), 16% less than the average cost of delivered power in the U.S. at 66 mills per kilowatt-hour (DOE, 1995).
+66 mills/kWh (DOE, 2000).
 The gas CCS technology is 8% more expensive than the average cost of delivered power and 28% more expensive than the NGCC technology at 71 mills/kWh.
-The coal CCS technology, at 82.3 mills/kWh, is 25% more expensive than the average cost of delivered power and carries a 49% premium over the NGCC technology, estimated to be the lowest cost electricity producing technology currently available.
-Column 3 shows the ratio of the cost of each of these technologies to the average cost of conventional generation, which we refer to as the cost 'mark-up.'
-The difference between the best available fossil fuel electricity generation option and the current cost of electricity production as represented in the input-output data in National Income and Product Accounts (NIPAs) data, the basis for CGE modeling, is why Biggs (2000) concluded that to accurately represent carbon capture and sequestration one also needs to add the advanced gas technology.
+The coal CCS technology, at 82.3 mills/kWh, is 25% more expensive than the average cost of delivered power and carries a 49% premium over the NGCC technology.
+Column 3 shows the ratio of the cost of each of these technologies to the average cost of conventional generation, which we refer to as the cost 'mark-up'.
+The difference between the best available fossil fuel electricity generation option and the current cost of electricity production as represented in the input-output data in National Income and Product Accounts (NIPAs) data, the basis for CGE modeling, is why Biggs (2000) concluded that to accurately represent carbon capture and sequestration, one also needs to add the advanced gas technology.
 The CGE modeling approach assumes that the base year data represents an equilibrium condition, but the incomplete penetration of the advanced gas technology means that the electricity sector was in fact in disequilibrium in the base year.
 Adding the technology explicitly thus allows us to represent this disequilibrium and simulate the gradual move, over time, toward an equilibrium that includes this technology-depending, of course, on how fuel prices and other factor prices change.